 19. Spa Day -If you have girls who like to play dress-up try home spa day.
 Round up all your mani & pedi, facial and hair supplies and have fun.

 20. Make Your Own Snow – Make snowflakes of your own.
 Take out the scissors and a stack of copy paper and let the kids go crazy.
 You can help them fold and cut snowflakes with multiple points or trace on a special pattern.
-Here are some special printable FROZEN snowflake templates from Disney.
+Here are some snowflake printables.